 Guide48 Hours Taranaki

-Whether you’re an adventurer, an art lover, a beachgoer or a gourmand (or indeed all four), Taranaki has you covered.
-Here’s our guide to the best ways to spend 48 Hours in this small province with a big personality, that’s worth making the off-the-beaten-track trip to.
+Whether you’re an adventurer, art lover, beachgoer, or gourmand (or indeed all four), Taranaki has you covered.
+Here’s our guide to the best ways to spend 48 hours in this small province with a big personality.
+It's worth making the off-the-beaten-track trip to.

 Your guide to the best things to do in Taranaki

 Taranaki is home to Mount Taranaki, an iconic symbol of the region, along with a number of beautiful walking and tramping tracks.
 This coastal city also has world-class surfing on the Tasman Sea and an epic coastal walkway.
 It’s an outdoor lover’s dream.

 Wake up at King and Queen Hotel Suites